Upper Gastrointestinal Series

 in your esophagus, stomach, or duodenum.
 These problems may include:

-- Ulcers.
-Ulcers may be in your stomach (gastric) or in your small intestine (enteric).
+Ulcers in your stomach (gastric) or small intestine (enteric)

-- Hiatal hernia.
-This is when the stomach moves up, either into or alongside the esophagus.
+Hiatal hernia (when the stomach moves up, either into or alongside the esophagus)

 Your healthcare provider may have other reasons to recommend an upper GI series.

 What are the risks of an upper gastrointestinal series?

 You may want to ask your healthcare provider about the amount of radiation used during

 the test.
 Also ask about the risks as they apply to you.